 The City executed a lease with Flex Financial, a division of Stryker Sales Corporation, for the purchase of a new defibrillator at a cost of \$36,975.
 This lease is secured by the equipment and requires an annual payment of \$12,325 each April.
-Final payment will be April 2022.
-Annual lease payments are as follows:
+The lease was paid in full by June 30, 2022.